Beyond One-Size-Fits-All: Adaptive Subgraph Denoising for Zero-Shot Graph Learning with Large Language Models: Experiments

 \subsection{Parameter Sensitivity}

-In this section, we investigate the sensitivity of GraphSSR to the hyperparameter $\lambda$, which governs the denoising intensity by controlling the weight of the reward $r_s$ during the Denoising-Reinforced RLVR stage.
-To evaluate its impact, we conduct experiments on the Cora (7-class) and WikiCS (10-class) datasets with $\lambda$ values ranging from $0.01$ to $1.0$.
-The results are depicted in Figure~\ref{fig:parameter}, where the model's accuracy exhibits a consistent ``inverted U-shape'' trend across both datasets.
+In this section, we investigate the sensitivity of GraphSSR to two core hyperparameters: the reward weight $\lambda$, which governs the denoising intensity during the Denoising-Reinforced RLVR stage, and the candidate group size $k$, which dictates the scale of the sampled candidate subgraph pool.

+As illustrated in the top row of Figure~\ref{fig:parameter}, varying $\lambda$ from $0.01$ to $1.0$ yields a consistent ``inverted U-shape'' trend across both datasets.
 When $\lambda$ is set to a relatively low value (\textit{e.g.}, $0.01$), the performance is suboptimal.
 This is primarily because a small $r_s$ weight fails to impose sufficient pressure on the model to prune noisy structures, leading the model to suffer from the interference of noisy nodes and edges.
 As $\lambda$ increases, we observe a steady improvement in accuracy, reaching a peak at $\lambda=0.1$.
 This upward trend validates that introducing a properly weighted denoising reward successfully guides the model toward selecting ``purer'' and more relevant subgraphs, which enhances its reasoning quality.
 However, as $\lambda$ continues to increase beyond the optimal threshold, the performance starts to decline on both datasets.
 This phenomenon suggests that an excessively high penalty may lead to an ``over-pruning'' issue, where the model becomes overly biased toward structural brevity at the expense of losing critical semantic information required for correct classification.

+Furthermore, the bottom row of Figure~\ref{fig:parameter} depicts the impact of $k$.
+As $k$ increases, the performance of the model initially improves because a larger $k$ provides the necessary diversity and selection space for the SSR pipeline to effectively identify task-relevant structures.
+However, as $k$ exceeds 5, the performance plateaus or even declines, as an excessively large pool introduces redundant noisy subgraphs that can distract the model’s selection and reasoning.
+This confirms that GraphSSR's efficacy stems from identifying the optimal equilibrium between purity and informativeness rather than brute-force computational scaling.
+For practical deployment, we found $k=5$ to be the optimal trade-off between performance and efficiency.